Raihan-28011/ncc/README.md

     var null = nil;
     string str[15] = "new string type"; // New string type has been added
                                         // Size of the string has to be known at compile time.
+                                        // NOTE: no need for 1 extra space for null character,
+                                        // ncc, handles that internally

 ```